kogakure/website-hugo-hamburg.stefanimhoff.de/app/content/district/hamburg-rothenburgsort.md

 duration: 1:44
 ---

-It was a very warm Sunday, when I cycled from the S-Bahn station Rothenburgsort to _Billenhuder Insel_.
-At Rothenburgsort the _Bille_ river flows into the _Elbe_ river, which is why I was able to observe a lot of private boat traffic.
-The numerous allotments on _Billenhuder Insel_ - if they have access to the Bille - almost always have a jetty and often motorboats.
+At Rothenburgsort the _Bille_ river flows into the _Elbe_ river, which is why there is a lot of private boat traffic.
+The numerous small garden clubs on _Billenhuder Insel_ - if they have access to the Bille - almost always have a jetty and often motorboats.

 {{< image src="district/rothenburgsort-01" alt="View on the Bille" width="1000" >}}